Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

 kubectl rollout status deployment/azure-vote-front
 ```

-Once completed, you should have two pods (azure-vote-front and azure-vote-back) in a running state.
+Once completed, you should have two pods, `azure-vote-front` and `azure-vote-back`, in a running state.
 You can validate this by running the command below.

 ```
 kubectl get pods
 ```

-**Step 7:** You should now have a working voting app, which is published to the internet over HTTP.
+**Step 7:** You should now have a working voting app published to the internet over HTTP.
 Run the command below.

 ```
 kubectl get service
 ```

-Copy the EXTERNAL_IP of the azure-vote-front service, and paste it in your browser.
-Congratulations, you've now successfully deployed your Azure Voting App.
+Copy the `EXTERNAL_IP` of the `azure-vote-front` service, and paste it into your browser.
+Congratulations, you've now successfully deployed the Azure Voting App.﻿

 ## Set up Chaos Mesh on your AKS cluster

-**Step 1:** Our first step will be adding a new chart repository for chaos-mesh, and making sure we have the latest update.
+**Step 1:** Our first step will be adding the `chaos-mesh` chart repository and ensuring we have the latest update.
 Run the commands below to add the repository.

 ```
 helm repo add chaos-mesh https://charts.chaos-mesh.org helm repo update
 ```

-**Step 2:** To create a new scope for our chaos mesh pods, services, and deployments in the cluster, we'll create a separate namespace for chaos mesh.
+**Step 2:** To scope our Chaos Mesh pods, services, and deployments, we'll create a separate namespace.
 Run the command below to create the namespace.

 ```
 kubectl create ns chaos-testing
 ```

-**Step 3:** Next, we'll install chaos mesh into the freshly created namespace.
-Don't mind the flags in the command below.
-We won't be covering the details in this post, but you won't have to adjust them.
+**Step 3:** Next, we'll install Chaos Mesh into the namespace.
 Run the command below to install chaos mesh to your AKS cluster.

 ```
 helm install chaos-mesh chaos-mesh/chaos-mesh --namespace=chaos-testing --set chaosDaemon.runtime=containerd --set chaosDaemon.socketPath=/run/containerd/containerd.sock
 ```

 The installation will create multiple pods and services.
-Before continuing, validate that all pods are running, using the command below.
+Validate that the pods are running using the command below.

 ```
 kubectl get pods -n chaos-testing
 ```

-If everything went as intended, you have now successfully installed chaos mesh to your AKS cluster.
+If everything went as intended, you've successfully installed Chaos Mesh on your AKS cluster.

 ## Onboard the AKS cluster to Azure Chaos Studio

-Run the command below to onboard the AKS cluster to Azure Chaos Studio, while making sure you have the folder that holds the template as your working directory.
+Run the command below to onboard the AKS cluster to Azure Chaos Studio.
+Ensure you have the folder that holds the template as your working directory.

 ```
 $DEPLOYMENT_NAME="OnboardDeploymentRobino-01"